 Domain: Instruction and Student Achievement

 Implementation Status

 Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence

 yet В Α runy

 18. Special, electives and career technical education (CTE) teachers have regularly scheduled opportunities to consult with special education teachers and related service providers to implement strategies that support the learning of all SWDs in their classes.
 A music teacher has several SWDs in his classes.
 A special education teacher is available to observe students during class and discuss accommodations, modifications or other appropriate supports for these students.
 The physical therapist provides consultation to the physical education (P.E.) coach related to adaptive equipment for students who need mobility supports.
 The occupational therapist provides guidance to the business education teacher on the use of assistive devices, such as adaptive keyboards, for a student with fine motor support needs.
 ESE teachers and support services personnel solicit feedback from specials, electives or CTE teachers to determine the effectiveness of instructional accommodations or modifications.
 The ESE teachers provide monthly updates with specific student information, instructional strategies and/or useful articles to teachers.
 The LATS team provides guidance and training on the use of assistive technology devices.
-Y All SWD's have opportunities to participate in elective classes, and ESE Support Facilitators collaborate with Elective teachers to discuss students' goals, accommodtions, and modifications (if needed).
-These are met with fidelity.
-ESE Support Facilitators and other support personnel solicit feedback from Electives teaches to determine students' services and progress.
-ESE Support Facilitators provide SWD's with office hours in which they assist them with work, as well a course recovery practices.
-ESE Support Facilitators collaborate with general education teachers to monitor students' assignments to determine missed work and then schedule meetings with those SWD's.
+ESE teachers meet weekly with general ed teachers and provide Professional developments within the school.
+Choir has SWDs in the program.
+ESE teachers and support services personnel (SLP/OT) solicit feedback from specials, electives or teachers to determine the effectiveness of instructional accommodations or modifications.

-Sugge ested Measures: Teacher schedules, teache ers' lesson plans, agendas and notes from collaborative te aching ses sions.
+Sugge ested Measures: Teacher schedules, teache ers' lesson plans, agendas and notes from collaborative te aching ses ssions.

 Note: -

-Comm ents:
+Comm Comments:

-Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A lully 19.
+Domain: Instruction and Stude nt Achi ieveme nt lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 19.
 General and special education teachers use the Florida Standards as the foundation for instruction of all SWDs, including those with a significant cognitive disability.
 IEP goals and objectives for all SWDs are aligned to the state standards.
 General and special education teachers can articulate what all students need to know, understand and be able to do in relation to the state standards.
 The instructional goals and learning targets of students with the most significant cognitive disabilities are based on access points.
-Teachers modify learning goals and instruction for students with the most significant cognitive disabilities using the same, or similar, ageappropriate materials as those used by students without disabilities. Ý ESE Support Facilitators, in collaboration with general education teachers, work on specific goals and needs with regard to the students' IEP's.
-Teacher lesson plans incorporate Florida Standards and accommodations for SWD's are used as a basis for instruction.
-Sugge Suggested Measures: Lesson or unit plans, curriculum maps, walk-through data, ongoing progress-monitoring data.
-Note: For all SWDs, including those who are taking g alternate assessment, educators should develop learning goals and d assess p rogress to ward mee ting those goals based on the Florida Standards.
-Comm nents:
+Teachers modify learning goals and instruction for students with the most significant cognitive disabilities using the same, or similar, ageappropriate materials as those used by students without disabilities.
+Y IEP goals and objectives for all SWDs are aligned to the state standards.
+General and special education teachers can articulate what all students need to know, understand and be able to do in relation to the state standards.
+Sugge sted Measures: Lesson or unit plans, curri iculum maps, walk-through data, ongoing progress-monito ring data.
+Note: For all SWDs, including those who are taking g alternate assessment, educators should develop learning goals and d assess p rogress to ward mee eting those goals based on the Florida Standards.
+Comm ents: